giallumigliet/Splashy/README.md

 From left to rigth:
 - Gianluca Miglietta (Automation Engineer)
-- Davide Grazzani    (me, Computer Science Engineer)
+- Davide Grazzani    (Computer Science Engineer)
 - Sofia Maria Ciccia (School of Design and Engineering)
 - Enrico Virgili     (School of Design and Engineering)